Leonardo Bonucci: Return to Juventus

 On 2 August 2018, Bonucci returned to Juventus as part of a swap deal with Milan involving Mattia Caldara; both Bonucci and Caldara were tagged for €35 million transfer fee.
 He signed a five-year contract until 30 June 2023.

-Bonucci made his return for Juventus in their opening Serie A match on 18 August, a 3–2 away win over Chievo, contributing to Juventus's temporary equaliser, an own goal by Mattia Bani.
+Bonucci made his return for Juventus as a big body man in their opening Serie A match on 18 August, a 3–2 away win over Chievo, contributing to Juventus's temporary equaliser, an own goal by Mattia Bani.
 On 29 September 2018, Bonucci scored his first goal for Juventus since his return from Milan, the final goal of a 3–1 home win over Napoli.
 On 2 October, he made his 50th Champions League appearance in a 3–0 home win over Young Boys.

 On 2 April 2019, Bonucci marked his 250th Serie A appearance with Juventus by scoring the opening goal in a 2–0 away win against Cagliari.
 However, following the match, he was heavily criticised by several prominent figures after stating that teammate Moise Kean was partly to blame for the racial abuse he suffered from the crowd; England international Raheem Sterling deemed the comments 'laughable', while compatriot Mario Balotelli, English singer Stormzy, and former Juventus player Paul Pogba also criticised Bonucci's comments.
 Bonucci implied that Kean's goal celebration caused further jeers, stating to Sky Sport Italia: "Kean knows that when he scores a goal, he has to focus on celebrating with his teammates.
 He knows he could've done something differently too.
-There were racist jeers after the goal, Blaise heard it and was angered.
+There were racist jeers after the goal, Blaise [Matuidi} heard it and was angered.
 I think the blame is 50–50, because Moise shouldn't have done that and the Curva should not have reacted that way.
 We are professionals, we have to set the example and not provoke anyone."
 Later, he made a post on Instagram which read "Regardless of everything, in any case... no to racism."
 In response to the criticism, the following day, Bonucci posted on Instagram: "After 24 hours I want to clarify my feelings.
 Yesterday I was interviewed right at the end of the game, and my words have been clearly misunderstood, probably because I was too hasty in the way I expressed my thoughts.
 Hours and years wouldn't be enough to talk about this topic.
 I firmly condemn all forms of racism and discrimination.
 The abuses are not acceptable at all and this must not be misunderstood."